 Usual circumstances for porting your mortgage would be if you’re moving to a new home and borrowing more before the term of your current deal has finished.

-If you’re not sure whether a mortgage transfer to the new property is the right decision, get expert help from one of our advisers.
+If you’re not sure whether transferring your current mortgage to a new property is the right decision, get expert help from one of our advisers.
 They’ll be able to work out whether it’s more cost-effective to take your deal to your new home, or to switch away from your existing mortgage to a different deal altogether.

 The lender will need to carry out a valuation of the property you’re purchasing too, to confirm that it provides adequate security for them to lend against.